edgarcosta/motivic-lfunctions/schema.md

-origin                        |text                | **to be removed** primitive                     |boolean             | true if L-func is [primitive], we use the second moment in many instances to decide this conductor                     |numeric             | the [conductor] of the L-func central_character             |text                | the contrey label of the primitive [central character] self_dual                     |boolean             | true if L-func is self-dual (coeff field is totally real) motivic_weight                |smallint            | the [motivic weight] of the L-func Lhash                         |text                | **to be removed** degree                        |smallint            | the [degree] of the L-func order_of_vanishing            |smallint            | the [analytic rank], the order of vanishing at its central point algebraic                     |boolean             | if the L-func is [arithmetic], i.e. normalized Dirichlet coefficients are algebraic numbers, conjecturally this is the same as being algebraic z1                            |numeric             | the [lowest zero] gamma_factors                 |jsonb               | **to be removed** trace_hash                    |bigint              | linear combination of the a_p between 2^12 and 2^13 reduced mod 2^61-1 as defined in Section 4.3 of [BSSVY](https://arxiv.org/abs/1602.03715), only for rational L-functions
+origin                        |text                | **to be removed** primitive                     |boolean             | true if L-func is [primitive], we use the second moment in many instances to decide this conductor                     |numeric             | the [conductor] of the L-func central_character             |text                | the conrey label of the primitive [central character] self_dual                     |boolean             | true if L-func is self-dual (coeff field is totally real) motivic_weight                |smallint            | the [motivic weight] of the L-func Lhash                         |text                | **to be removed** degree                        |smallint            | the [degree] of the L-func order_of_vanishing            |smallint            | the [analytic rank], the order of vanishing at its central point algebraic                     |boolean             | if the L-func is [arithmetic], i.e. normalized [Dirichlet coefficients] are algebraic numbers, conjecturally this is the same as being algebraic z1                            |numeric             | the [lowest zero] gamma_factors                 |jsonb               | **to be removed** trace_hash                    |bigint              | linear combination of the a_p between 2^12 and 2^13 reduced mod 2^61-1 as defined in Section 4.3 of [BSSVY](https://arxiv.org/abs/1602.03715), only for rational L-functions